Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Proving Poincar e inequalities

 This completes the recursive proof. \QED

-The Proof of the Main Theorem \ref{maintheorem} is essentially the same.
-However, we need to first prove an improved version of connectivity.
+The proof of a part of Theorem \ref{maintheorem} is essentially the same.
+However, we need to first prove an improved version of connectivity, which we stated in the introduction as Theorem \ref{thm:improvement} and restate here.
 Both arguments will involve the same scheme as above, but additional care is needed in showing that the curve fragments exist at smaller scales.
-The proofs are structured as inductive proofs instead of recursion.
+The proofs are structured to use induction instead of recursion.